fernabe/CppND-Capstone-SpaceInvaders/README.md

 The project is a version of the popular game space invaders.
 The game was built from the repository [Snake Game.](https://github.com/udacity/CppND-Capstone-Snake-Game)

+In each game 15 enemies are thrown.
+If you destroy them all, you go to the next level, where the fall speed of the enemies is increased.
+Si un enemigo impacta contigo, la partida vuelve al nivel 1.

+## Controls
+1. Left Arrow, Right Arrow to move the player
+2. Space Bar to shoot

 <img src="space_invaders.gif"/>

 ## Dependencies for Running Locally